eemmikail/hotspot-manufacturers/Aketroniks.md

 our experience.

 ## Product Information (required)
+We are planning to use 64-bit A64 allwinner processor based board on product.
+The board is our custom design and amenable to changes.
+Besides this board has wifi, BT and ethernet capacity.

 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is it for indoor or outdoor?
 * Provide a brief description of what you're making.